nv-legate/legate/docs/legate/core/source/jupyter.rst

 The Legate Jupyter kernel is configured according to the command line arguments provided at install time.
-Standard ``legate`` options for Core, Memory, and Muli-node configuration may be provided, as well as a name for the kernel:
+Standard ``legate`` options for Core, Memory, and Multi-node configuration may be provided, as well as a name for the kernel:

 .. code-block:: sh